 Lionbridge normally pays via direct deposit for US raters or wire transfer for raters in other countries.
-Non-US raters will receive their first payment only on the second month of work this due to their specific payment cycle set up.
+Non-US raters will receive their first payment only in the second month of work this due to their specific payment cycle set up.

-Appen(Leapfroce) pays on a monthly basis via the Payoneer payment system, normally on 14th of every month.
+Appen(Leapfroce) pays on a monthly basis via the Payoneer payment system, normally on the 14th of every month.

 In most markets, the Lionbridge payment hourly rate is 15-30% higher than what Appen pays for the same work.
 The customer sets the basic pay rate which is the same for all vendors (Lionbridge, Appen), and part of this rate goes to the vendor for project administration services and the other part is paid to raters.
 As some of you may know this project was previously administrated by Zerochaos and at that time the payment rate was 2 times higher than it is now.
-After Google outsourced this project to Appen and Lionbridge the payment rate was significantly reduced including US market.
+After Google outsourced this project to Appen and Lionbridge the payment rate was significantly reduced including the US market.

 More info about payment rates is available here: